 Protecting The Rights Of The Midwest’s Railroad Workers

 If you are a railroad worker who suffered an injury on the job, you face a challenging legal battle to recover compensation.
 The railroad industry is governed by many regulations that do not apply to other industrial workers.
-You need representation from railroad injury attorneys who both understand the unique laws that impact your rights and EXCLUSIVELY represent employees.
+You need representation from railroad injury lawyers who both understand the unique laws that impact your rights and EXCLUSIVELY represent employees.

 At Dunn Harrington, we feel proud to advocate for injured railroad workers in Illinois, Indiana, Ohio and Michigan.
-As experienced litigators, we have recovered more than $500 million in awards and settlements for our clients.
+As experienced litigators, we have recovered more than $500 million in awards and FELA injury settlements for our clients.
 We take on national cases and will not hesitate to go up against powerful railroad companies and insurance providers to protect all of your rights.

-What To Know About FELA Claims
+What To Know About FELA Injury Claims

 Injury claims for railroad workers fall under the Federal Employers’ Liability Act, or FELA.
-Unlike regular workers’ compensation claims, FELA claims require you to prove fault on the part of your employer if you want to recover benefits.
+Unlike regular workers’ compensation claims, FELA injury claims require you to prove fault on the part of your employer if you want to recover benefits.
 This process is very difficult, particularly because railroad companies have their own team of attorneys to help them avoid liability.

-Fortunately, we have successfully handled thousands of FELA claims as well as other personal injury lawsuits, recovering substantial compensation for our clients.
-Whether you have questions on how to report your injury, how to recover compensation if your accident took place in transport or how disability benefits work, we are the law firm to call.
+Fortunately, we have successfully handled thousands of FELA injury claims as well as other personal injury lawsuits, recovering substantial compensation for our clients.
+Whether you have questions on how to report your injury, how to recover compensation if your accident took place in transport or how FELA disability benefits work, we are the law firm to call.

 Guidance Through Complex Railroad Rules

-Common Questions About Railroad Injuries
+Common Questions About Railroad Worker Injuries

 Railroad work is dangerous, and severe injuries are not uncommon.
 Recovery and the aftermath of such an injury or the loss of a loved one can be overwhelming.
-Below we have answered some questions that we frequently receive from clients.
+Below, we have answered some questions that we frequently receive from clients.

 A FELA claim will allow you to recover both economic and noneconomic damages.
 Economic damages include past and future lost wages, medical expenses, and other tangible financial losses.
 Noneconomic damages include pain and suffering or damages that are not actual financial losses.
 Families who have lost a loved one due to a railroad injury may also be eligible to receive compensation.
-View more frequently asked FELA questions answered by our attorneys here.
+View more frequently asked FELA law questions answered by our attorneys here.